mmm1712/hand-gestures-robotic-hand/README.md

 A webcam tracks my hand movements, Python interprets the gestures, and an ESP32 drives multiple servos to mirror those motions on a 3D-printed robotic hand.

-Less than a year ago, I didn’t know how to build systems like this — finishing this project felt like a small dream come true.
-There’s still a lot of room for improvement, and I’m excited to keep building.

 ## Demo

 **YouTube demo:** *link will be added soon*